learn-co-students/node-install-lab-g-416/README.md

 ### Multi-version Setup with Nave

-If someone plans to run multiple versions of Node.js, they should use [nave](https://github.com/isaacs/nave) which is a virtual environment for Node.js.
+If someone plans to run multiple versions of Node, they should use [nave](https://github.com/isaacs/nave) which is a virtual environment for Node.

 Make a folder: